olebole/irafdoc/doc/kpnoslit.splot.rst

   <dl>
   <dt><b>u</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='u' Line='u' -->
   <dd>Adjust the user coordinate scale.
-There are three options, <tt>'d'</tt> mark a
+There are three options, <span style="font-family: monospace;">'d'</span> mark a
   position with the cursor and doppler shift it to a specified value,
-  <tt>'z'</tt> mark a position with the cursor and zeropoint shift it to a specified
+  <span style="font-family: monospace;">'z'</span> mark a position with the cursor and zeropoint shift it to a specified
-  value, or <tt>'l'</tt> mark two postions and enter two values to define a linear (in wavelength) dispersion scale.
+  value, or <span style="font-family: monospace;">'l'</span> mark two postions and enter two values to define a linear (in wavelength) dispersion scale.
 The units used for input are those currently displayed.
 A wavelength scale set this way will be used for other spectra which are not dispersion corrected.